This article discusses the fields and intended usage of the Content Strategy tab located in DivvyHQ's Calendar Admin.

-Content strategy meta data can be added on a per calendar basis or at the Parent and All Calendars level.
+Content strategy metadata can be preloaded on a per calendar basis or at the Parent and All Calendars level.
 You can preload the following content strategy fields:

-- Topic/Categories – Allows you track certain topics and categories essential to your content strategy.
+- Topic/Categories – Allows you to track certain topics and categories essential to your content strategy.

 - Target Audiences – With whom does your content need to reach and resonate?
 Keep yourself and your team focused in on those individuals during content production.